onyx-platform/onyx/doc/user-guide/internal-design.md

+## Internal Design

+This chapter outlines how Onyx works on the inside to meet the required properties of a distributed data processing system.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->